Meet the board of directors

 Paul has provided leadership and support to the Ottawa community organizations and foundations including Christie Lake Kids, The Royal Ottawa Hospital, the Queensway Carleton Mental Health and The Ottawa Hospital.
 In recognition of his stewardship and community development efforts, Paul received the Canadian Construction Association’s “Community Leader of the Year Award” in 2012, the Sovereign’s Medal for Volunteers in 2018, and the Association of Fundraising Professionals, Ottawa chapter, “Outstanding Volunteer Fundraiser” Award in 2019.

-Cyrus Reporter was appointed to the Hydro Ottawa Holding Inc. Board on July 1, 2021.
+Cyrus Reporter was appointed to the Hydro Ottawa Holding Inc. Board on July 1, 2021 and is a member of the Governance and Management Resources and Investment Review Committees.
 He is currently a Partner with the international law firm Gowling WLG where he is a trusted advisor to many of Canada’s leading private sector companies and non-governmental organizations.
 Recently, Cyrus served as Vice-President, Government and Regulatory Affairs at Canadian National Railway, overseeing engagement at all levels of government in both Canada and the United States and leading stakeholder and community relations.

 Cyrus has served as a ministerial chief of staff and senior adviser to the Prime Minister of Canada.